pulpgrinder/passiflora/README.md

 `build` or `build.bat` — Build a Windows EXE.

-`build android` — Build an Android APK.
+`build android` — Cross-compile an Android APK.

 `build clean` — Remove all build artifacts.